Product documentation

 Centralized Payments company update To be used when an existing company switches to centralized payments.

-Bank statement status update To be used if a company already uses standard Bank Statements and now implements Dynamics Banking.
+Bank statement status update To be used if a company already uses standard Bank Statements and now implements Banking.
 It sets the status on existing Bank Statements (Posted, Journalized, etc)

 Internal Bank Statement Line number